-^{14. &}quot;Ten geschenke ontvangen ten behoeve van het Rijkspostmuseum uit het archief van het bureau Stichtingen . . .
+15 "Ten geschenke ontvangen ten behoeve van het Rykspostmuseum uit het archief van het bureau Stichtingen ...
 1 koffertje en 2 pakketten van honderden brieven uit de nalatenschap 'de Brienne.'"
-MvC, AWS 260410: Letter from J. D. Tresling to the Minister of Finance, Apr.
-12, 1926.
+MvC, AWS 260410: Letter from J.D.
+Tresling to the Minister of Finance, 12 Apr.
+1926.

-^{15.} Smit, "Het afstervingsproces der weeskamers," 91.
+16 Smit, "Het afstervingsproces der weeskamers," 91.

-Catholic, he converted to Protestantism in the 1660s.
-His newfound faith proved remarkably durable: when the childless Brienne drew up his will shortly before his death, he created of his estate a private trust to prevent his heirs-his Catholic brothers still living in France-from directly inheriting his fortune.
+The most important factor in the preservation of the collection was Brienne's confessional identity.
+Born as Simon Veillaume in the rural French village of Jouy-le-Châtel and raised a Catholic, he converted to Protestantism in the 1660s.
+His new-found faith proved remarkably durable: when the childless Brienne drew up his will shortly before his death, he created of his estate a private trust to prevent his heirs - his Catholic brothers still living in France - from directly inheriting his fortune.
 The trust was to be managed by the weeskamer of Delft.
 The Hague would have been a more logical choice, as it had been Brienne's residence for many years, but for reasons unknown he decided to "expressly exclude the Lords Weesmeesters of The Hague and all other courts, officials, and persons, who could or would otherwise claim governance [of the estate]."
 Instead, he appointed the directors of the Delft orphanage to handle payments:

-The Testator declared that he did not to want or desire that these his heirs, or any one of them [individually] should have full disposition of their share of the inheritance; but that the capital will be administered by the Directors of the Orphanage of the City of Delft, who shall annually send or distribute to each of them and their descendants their portion of the interest on the said sum, for so long as they will be and remain within the community of the Roman Church.17
+The Testator declared that he did not to want or desire that these his heirs, or any one of them [individually] should have full disposition of their share of the inheritance; but that the capital will be administered by the Directors of the Orphanage of the City of Delft, who shall annually send or distribute to each of them and their descendants their portion of the interest on the said sum, for so long as they will be and remain within the community of the Roman Church.
+18